 Continue to 5 of 5 below.

-- The rotary grater can take up more room in the cupboard and many are made with two parts.
-If you lose one part, the grater is useless.
+- The rotary grater can take up more room in the cupboard, and many are made with two parts.
+If one part is lost, the grater is useless.

 - Because of its design, it can be trickier to clean.